ibm-cloud-docs/AnalyticsEngine/delete-instance.md

 ```
 {: codeblock}

-**Note**: To retrieve the Cloud Foundry UAA bearer token, see [Obtaining the Cloud Foundry UAA bearer token](./provisioning.html#Obtaining-the-Cloud-Foundry-UAA-bearer-token).
+**Note**: To retrieve the Cloud Foundry UAA access token, see [Retrieving the Cloud Foundry UAA access  token](./retrieving-uaa-access-token.html).